 Continuing north, I will note two spots before you bear east toward Mt.
 Washington.
 Echo Lake is just north of Cannon Mountain, and it’s a great place for a dip in a perfect mountain lake on a warm day.
 And you could make this the end of your journey for the day, eat those sandwiches from Wayne’s and have a day at the beach.
 You could also hike up Artist’s Bluff.
-Artist’s Bluff is a 469 foot climb, so about equal to fifty sets of stairs that opens to a ledge looking south through Franconia Notch.
+Artist’s Bluff is a 469 foot climb, so about equal to fifty flights of stairs that opens to a ledge looking south through Franconia Notch.
 It is the biggest payoff for the least effort in the White Mountains.
 And it’s totally free!
 Plan 90 minutes to two hours.
 Bring a water bottle, lunch sunscreen and bug repellent.
 (And please bring home all your trash.)
 Read here about LNT hiking!

 It’s time for the car, and you will be following Route 3 toward Twin Mountain.
 It is really, really, hard to spot a moose, but I’ve seen a few on this stretch of road.
 It’s really easy to spot a moose if one is nearby.
 There will be a bunch of cars with people hanging out their windows with cameras.
 Keep an eye on the road, other folks will find the moose for you!
 (Moose generally like marshy land, and are most often spotted in the very early and late hours of the day.
 If you are driving this section of road at night, please use extra caution.)